-Date Date

-District-Wide Daily Limits
+Date District-Wide Daily Limits

-Lb NO x /Net Lb NOx Per Day
+Lb NO/Net Megawatt (MW) Hr Lb NOx Per Day

-Megawatt (MW) Hr -

 Beginning December 31, 1989 2.52 2,940

 Beginning December 31, 1993 1.76 2,050

 Beginning December 31, 1996 1.00 1,170

 Beginning December 31, 1999 0.20 390

-(A) Emissions rate of 0.20 pounds of NO_x per net Megawatt-Hour; or

-(B) Emissions cap of 390 pounds of NO_x per day.

-(C) For the City of Pasadena:
+- (A) Emissions rate of 0.20 pounds of NOx per Megawatt-Hour; - (B) Emissions cap of 390 pounds of NOx per day; or - Emissions cap of (C) - (C) For the City of Pasadena:

-Date District-Wide Daily Limi ts
+Date District-Wide Daily Limit :S

 Lb NOx/Net Megawatt (MW) Hr Lb NOx Per Day

 Beginning December 31, 198 9 3.05 5,230

 Beginning December 31, 199 3 2.12 3,680

 Beginning December 31, 199 6 1.18 2,130

 Beginning December 31, 199 9 0.20 900

-(4B) Electric power generating systems Until compliance with the provisions pursuant to paragraph (d)(1) is achieved, the City of Glendale shall not emit total quantities of NO_x from all boilers, replacement units and approved alternative resources or advanced combustion resources in the

-District, for any calendar year beginning with 2000, in excess of the following limits:

-- (A) 1,640 tons per year for Southern California Edison Co.; - (B) 960 tons per year for Los Angeles Department of Water and Power; - (C) 56 tons per year for the City of Burbank; - (D) 35 tons of NO_x per calendar year for the City of Glendale;. - iIf Grayson combined cycle gas turbine Unit 8BC cannot produce electricity because of a breakdown for 30 continuous days or more, the annual NO_x emissions limit shall be increased by 65 pounds per day, up to a maximum of 41 tons per year. - (E) 80 tons per year for the City of Pasadena. - (5C) A violation of any requirement specified in subparagraphs (c)(1), or (c)(2), or (c)(3), or (c)(4) (d)(6)(A) or (d)(6)(B) shall constitute a violation of this rule for every permitted applicable unit operating during the exceedance period in the applicable electric power generating system.
-This provision shall not be applicable to approved alternative or advanced combustion resources, and compliance shall be determined assuming that NO_x emissions from approved alternative or advanced combustion resources occur at actual or permitted levels, whichever is lower. - (6) All retrofit emission control devices required to meet the provisions of this rule for the year 2000 shall be installed and be operative on each boiler by December 31, 1997, except for the three cities of Glendale, Pasadena and Burbank for whom the deadline shall be December 31, 1999.
-All replacement units and approved alternative or advanced combustion resources required by the approved compliance plan for all the electric power generating systems shall be installed and be operative by December 31, 1999. - (7) On or before July 1, 2022, The the owner or operator of each boiler and approved alternative or advanced combustion resource in the District an electricity generating facility shall submit an application for change of permit conditions to reconcile their permit with Rule 1135. include NO_x emission limits for each boiler and approved alternative or advanced combustion resource, as specified in the compliance plan requirements in subparagraph (d)(1)(C).
-Such applications shall be submitted no later than January 1, 1992, to the Executive Officer for approval. - (8) A violation of any unit-specific NO{} emissions limits established in a District Permit to Operate or approved compliance plan shall constitute a violation of this rule for that unit of the electric power generating system.
+- (4) Electric power generating systems shall not emit NOx from all boilers, replacement units and approved alternative resources or advanced combustion resources in the District, for any calendar year beginning with 2000, in excess of the following limits: - (A) 1,640 tons per year for Southern California Edison Co.; - (B) 960 tons per year for Los Angeles Department of Water and Power; - 56 tons per year for the City of Burbank; (C) - (D) 35 tons of NOx per calendar year for the City of Glendale; - iIf Grayson combined cycle gas turbine Unit 8BC cannot produce electricity because of a breakdown for 30 continuous days or more, the annual NOx emissions limit shall be increased by 65 pounds per day, up to a maximum of 41 tons per year. - 80 tons per year for the City of Pasadena. - (54)A violation of any requirement specified in paragraphs (ed)(12), or (e)(2), or (c)(3), or (c)(4) shall constitute a violation of this rule for every permitted unit operating during the exceedance period in at the applicable electricity power generating systemfacility.
+This provision shall not be applicable to approved alternative or advanced combustion resources, and compliance shall be determined assuming that NOx emissions from approved alternative or advanced combustion resources occur at actual or permitted levels, whichever is lower. - All retrofit emission control devices required to meet the provisions of this rule (6) for the year 2000 shall be installed and be operative on each boiler by December 31, 1997, except for the three cities of Glendale, Pasadena and Burbank for whom the deadline shall be December 31, 1999.
+All replacement units and approved

+- alternative or advanced combustion resources required by the approved compliance plan for all the electric power generating systems shall be installed and be operative by December 31, 1999. - (7) The owner or operator of each boiler and approved alternative or advanced combustion resource in the District shall submit an application for change of permit conditions to include NOx emission limits for each boiler and approved alternative or advanced combustion resource, as specified in the compliance plan requirements in subparagraph (d)(1)(C).
+Such applications shall be submitted no later than January 1, 1992, to the Executive Officer for approval. - (6) Start-Up and Shutdown Start-up and shutdown provisions for each electric power generating unit will be included in the Permit to Operate for that electric power generating unit. - (87) A violation of any unit-specific NO\-emissions limits, and emission limits during start-up and shutdown established in a District-Permit to Operate or approved compliance plan shall constitute a violation of this rule for that unit of the electric power generating system.